samuelescortechini/samuelescortechini/README.md

 ---

 ### 📌 Academic projects
-- 🦴 Micromechanics: *Double-Scale homogenization of a Rattan-Based Porous Ceramic for Bone Regeneration*
+- 🦴 Micromechanics: *Double-Scale Homogenization of a Rattan-Based Porous Ceramic for Bone Regeneration*
-- 🫀 Computational Biology of the Heart: *In silico evaluation of Astemizole-induced effects on cardiomyiocyte electrophysiology*
+- 🫀 Computational Biology of the Heart: *In Silico Evaluation of Astemizole-induced Effects on Cardiomyiocyte Electrophysiology*
-- ⚛️ Technologies for Sensors and Clinical Instrumentation: *PET simulation*
+- ⚛️ Technologies for Sensors and Clinical Instrumentation: *PET Detector Geometry Optimization via Geant4 Simulation*
-- 📱 Medical Informatics: *Telemedicine platform for patient home monitoring*
+- 📱 Medical Informatics: *Telemedicine Platform for Patient Home Monitoring*
 - 🌊 Corrosion Engineering: *Corrosion assessment of a sheet piling pier in Genova*
-- 📊 Individual Project: *From DICOM to Print: Segmentation of the Ankle Joint for Anatomical 3D Models*
+- 📊 BEA Project: *From DICOM to Print: Segmentation of the Ankle Joint for Anatomical 3D Models*

 ---